AlaaMezian/spring-boot-microservices/README.md

   - hystrix fall back will be triggered
   - aggregate service will collect data from alive providers in our case besthotels service
   - our consumer will still gets the data of best hotels after all.

+ # Future Improvements :
+  - cover the solution with unit testing using JUnit